chef/omnibus/docs/Building on Debian.md

 | `priority`           | The priority for the package                |
 | `section`            | The section for this package                |

-If you are unfamilar with any of these terms, you should just accept the defaults.
+If you are unfamiliar with any of these terms, you should just accept the defaults.
 For more information on the purpose of any of these configuration options, please see the DEB spec.

-For more information, please see the [`Packager::DEB` documentation](http://rubydoc.info/github/opscode/omnibus/Omnibus/Packager/DEB).
+For more information, please see the [`Packager::DEB` documentation](http://www.rubydoc.info/github/chef/omnibus/Omnibus/Packager/DEB).

 ### Notes on DEB-signing
 At this time, signing Debian packages is not supported.